TheRogue76/AdobeConnectExporter/README.md

 - Make sure that you have `wget`, `unzip` and `ffmpeg` installed and accessable from your `terminal` or `cmd` because this script is using these tools.

-- Now you can enter ```python3 AdobeConnectExporter.py http://94.184.176.88/po68hagu1ncb/``` and output would be a single video file.
+- Now you can enter ```python3 AdobeConnectExporter.py r23uu9avrhv```(r23uu9avrhv defines the course in http://94.184.176.88/r23uu9avrhv/).

+-At this point, a prompt is shown asking you to define which university you are from.
+You can select Shahid beheshti, KNTU or just select the third option and give the server ip yourself.